Elementary

 Children aged 9-12 are continuing the transition from concrete to abstract thinking.
 Our Elementary II program is designed to support this change and guide students as they prepare for the next phase of their academic lives.
 Although pure abstraction will come later in life, 9-12 year-olds are able to begin conceptualizing abstract ideas.

 At the EII level, we continue to introduce new concepts with Montessori manipulatives.
 Students are encouraged to use these materials in order to enrich their understanding.
-Ours is a Montessori based curriculum in which students are encouraged to plan, prioritize, and manage their own work through the use of daily, weekly, and monthly goals.
+In the Montessori curriculum at this level students are encouraged to plan, prioritize, and manage their own work through the use of daily, weekly, and monthly goals.
 Teachers initiate lessons to spark interest and guide students toward independent research in many subject areas.
 Students present their findings through various modalities and participate in self and peer evaluation as an integral part of the process.
 In this way, we capitalize on students’ interests while they build independence and confidence.

-The 9-12 year old is in a sensitive period for understanding the complexities of ethical behavior.
-In EII, we respond to this by giving students greater responsibility in building the classroom community.
+The 9-12 year-old is in a sensitive period for understanding the complexities of ethical behavior.
+In EII, we honor this by giving students greater responsibility in building the classroom community.
 Students not only work together in groups, but also analyze the group process as it is taking place.
-Among other activities, students use community meetings to solve problems together and brainstorm ways to take responsibility for classroom management.
-We also promote a sense of school-wide community through peer mentoring programs.
-EII students meet with younger Bridgeview Montessori students on a regular basis to form peer mentor relationships.
-Through these experiences, our students are able to take pride in their accomplishments and act as role models for younger students within our school community.
+Students hold community meetings to solve problems and brainstorm ways to take responsibility for classroom management.
+The students meet regularly with younger Bridgeview Montessori students to form peer mentor relationships.
+To foster these relationships, EII students have community jobs in throughout the school.
+They apply for their jobs and interview with Head of School.
+We have Art Studio Assistants, Snow Pant Helpers, Classroom Readers, Math Fact Helpers and the like.
+Through these experiences, our students take pride in their accomplishments, acting as authentic role models for younger students within our school community.

 Each of these valuable learning experiences is enhanced in EII by the process of metacognition: learning about learning.
 All students have individual strengths, as well as individual challenges.
-In the Montessori environment, students begin to understand their own learning styles and use them to work with their best strengths.
-Students are guided to reflect on their own learning in order to monitor their own progress towards personal and group goals.
+In the Montessori environment, students begin to understand their own learning styles and use them to develop their best strengths.
+Reflecting on their own learning helps them to monitor their own progress towards personal and group goals.

 World Language in Elementary

-This year we will be studying Spanish.
-Elementary students together with their teacher will engage in a variety of interactive and immersive activities that will give students the opportunity to develop confidence in comprehension and speaking, while gradually expanding their skills in written language and grammar.
-Through story, music, games and art, students will build Spanish vocabulary in a dynamic and memorable way and will experience the inspiring connections between language and culture.
-We hope to foster a love for the Spanish language and its rich cultural heritage, while making learning Spanish a rewarding and fun experience.
+Students at Bridgeview Montessori School study Spanish beginning at age 2.9.
+Elementary students gather with their Spanish teacher weekly to engage in a variety of interactive and immersive activities that help to develop confidence in comprehension and speaking, while gradually expanding their skills in written language and grammar.
+Through story, music, games and art, students build their Spanish vocabulary in a dynamic and memorable way and experience the inspiring connections between language and culture.
+We hope to foster an appreciation for different culture through a love for the Spanish language and its rich cultural heritage.

 Home Assignments for Elementary Students

 We assign a reasonable amount of traditional homework so that children have the time to pursue personal interests that contribute to their development as well rounded, lifelong learners.
-In keeping with the idea of nurturing interests, our home assignments are designed to allow students to continue developing a love for knowledge, personal expression, and reinforce skills learned in the classroom.
-Individual classroom teachers will provide more information about particular assignments and homework schedules.
+Our home assignments are designed to allow students to continue developing a love for knowledge, personal expression, and to reinforce skills learned in the classroom.
+Classroom teachers will provide more information about particular assignments and homework schedules.
 We ask that parents assist their children in achieving homework success by creating quiet homework spaces and scheduling their time so that they can complete the assignments by the provided due dates.

-A First Year completely his choice for his monthly October Home Assignment….
-Squash soup for his family.
+A First Year documenting his choice for his monthly October Home Assignment: Use Squash in Cooking: This student chose to make squash soup.

-Elementary I home assignments are generally literacy based with students choosing related projects that reflect their individual learning styles and interests.
+Elementary I home assignments are generally literacy-based with students choosing related projects that support their individual learning styles and interests.
 These projects are to be completed over a period of days, and often involve reading and preparing some type of presentation.
-Additionally, other home assignments may be organic or spontaneous extensions of the work being done in class.
+Home assignments may be organic or spontaneous extensions of the work being done in class.

-Missed class/home work due to absence is expected to be made up after student returns to school.
-Teachers are not required to send home class/home work in advance of a student’s absence.
-Student and teacher will agree as to time allotted for makeup work
+Missed classwork and home assignment due to absence is expected to be made up after student returns to school.
+Teachers are not required to send work in advance of a student’s planned absence.
+Students and teachers work together to develop a plan for makeup work.